Paakantyi: Country

-The Paakantyi dwelt along the Darling River, from Wilcannia downstream almost to Avoca.
-Inland from either side of the Darling, their territory extended to a distance of roughly 20–30 miles.
+The Paakantyi dwelt along the Darling River, from Wilcannia downstream almost to the Avoca Homestead Complex near Wentworth.
+Inland on either side of the Darling, their territory extended to a distance of roughly 20 to 30 mi.
 According to Norman Tindale, they inhabited an area of some 7,500 mi2.
 They lived also in the back country from the river, around the Paroo River and Broken Hill.
 They were close neighbours of the Maraura, further down the Great Darling Anabranch.

 The landscape is characterized by brick-red sandhills and grey clay flats.

 The Barkindji today derive from several dialects, all speaking variations of the same language or Barlku.
 Historically these dialects were distinct groups, but with colonisation these groups are more singularly recognised as Barkindji today, with the language (Paakantyi palku) and intermarriage linking these smaller dialect groups together in far western NSW: